ahmedjolani/mazeman/README.md

 2. DO NOT move close to walls/blockers.
 3. DO use boarders for resting.
 4. The score is calculated according to the game complexity and distance to target, the more you spend playing the more points you lose.
+5. The game starts after 5 seconds, and requires a refresh when it ends.

 Future Development
 ==================